SwiftSage/SwiftSage/README.md

     - Case 3.3 If the new solution is still not good enough after a few iterations, go to Step 4.
 - Step 4.
 If smaller models cannot solve the task, we can then use the Sage Agent to solve the problem in a more analytical way, and then provide the final answer to the user.

-TODO: Soon, we'll add retrieval augmentation step to further improve the reasoning process of Swift Agent.
+TODO: Soon, we'll add retrieval augmentation step to further improve the reasoning process of Swift Agent in Step 1.